Research Interests

 Current Research / Ongoing Projects

-My doctoral research focuses on developing scalable, adaptive, and decentralized decision making for coordinating multiple autonomous agents in complex environments.
-The primary application domains include UAV-based Search and Rescue (SAR) missions, defense automation, and resource-aware path planning. -
+My doctoral research focuses on developing scalable, adaptive, and decentralized decision making for coordinating multiple autonomous agents in disaster environments.
+It uses multiple critics to train the agent for wide-area coverage role adaptation, thereby improving mission efficiency in simulated SAR environments. -

 Flocking-Based Experiment for Decentralized Training